-In 2017, almost 2 billion invoices were exchanged all over the world and 90% of those invoices were still processed manually.
+In 2017, almost 2 billion e-invoices were exchanged in Europe and 90% of those invoices were still processed manually.
 For accounting firms, this means time, money and resources wasted on manual data entry and employees left feeling unfulfilled in a repetitive job.
 Rossum is dedicated to creating a world without manual data entry, putting an end to these mundane and tedious tasks still done by humans.

 Over the past few months, we have hosted a series seminars on the “Digitalization of Accounting” to help Czech accounting firms realize the utilization of artificial intelligence for invoice data capture.
 Karin Fuentesova, Chief of AI Data Set, presented at each seminar on the importance of implementing AI into accounting firms’ operations.
 In this blog, we will divulge details that were shared at each seminar with the goal of encouraging accounting firms to put an end to the mundane data entry that is still plaguing them.